davewadestein/YUU-Spring-2025-Prework-LG1/README.md

 1. if you use AI, USE AI.
 Keep going until you understand.
 2. you don't just run a cell in a notebook–you have an idea of what it will do first, before pressing the run button

-# WELCOME!
-* cameras on as much as possible, please (better for you, better for me)

 ## Materials
 * https://colab.research.google.com/github/Pluralsight-ILT/YUU-Learn-to-Code-Prework-Colab